Helena-todd/Dimalis/README.md

 The STrack subfolder will contain the tracking results.
 For each image - 1 (the cells in the 1st image cannot be tracked by definition), STrack returns:
 - a CSV table, that contains the links from cells in the previous to cells in the current image
 - a PNG image, in which these links are represented as red lines

+Two summary tables are also outputted:
+- the complete_tracking_table.xlsx table (in the STrack folder), contains all the tracks between all cells, for all timepoints in your timelapse
+- the final_merged_table.xlsx contains all measurements that were extracted from these cells, for all timepoints

 ### Step 5: Use Dimalis to analyse cells in your own images